 Method of measurement

 As platelets pass through a laser, they scatter the laser light in a forward and side direction (low and high angle scatter, respectively).
 Side (high angle) scatter is a measure of the internal complexity of the platelet, which is largely governed by the number of granules and is called the platelet component (PC).
 Forward (low angle) scatter is a measure of platelet volume.
 The analyzer provides a mean for both of these values, i.e. mean platelet volume (MPV) and mean platelet component (MPC).
 A coefficient of variation of the MPC (mean/standard deviation of the PC) or platelet component distribution width (PCDW) is also provided.
-However, these values are only valid if the platelets are adequately sphered while they pass through the laser, which is not always the case, regardless of anticoagulant (EDTA is required for adequate sphering).
+However, these values are only valid if the platelets are adequately sphered while they pass through the laser (should have a PCDW <5.5 in dogs, Zelmanovic 2006), which is not always the case, regardless of anticoagulant (EDTA is required for adequate sphering).
 This limits the diagnostic utility of these measurements in animals (since platelets are frequently not sufficiently sphered for analysis).
 Hence these values are not reported on hemograms and are not used that frequently within the laboratory either.